Play health video: //medlineplus.gov/ency/videos/mov/200072_eng.mp4

-A blood clot, or embolus, can form and break-off from the heart.
-The clot travels through the bloodstream where it can lodge in an artery of the brain, blocking the flow of oxygen-rich blood.
+A blood clot or embolus, can form and break off from the heart.
+The clot travels through the bloodstream where it can lodge in the artery of the brain, blocking the flow of oxygen-rich blood.
 The lack of oxygen results in damage, destruction, or even tissue death of the brain beyond the affected area.
-The result is a stroke.